opentensor/developer-docs/docs/btcli-permissions.md

 ### `btcli wallets get_identity`

 ## Stake Management

 Coldkey w sufficient TAO or w stake for unstaking/moving

-Mostly target a coldkey; should be performed on a max CK workstation, NOT a mining workstation or any other insecure endpoint.
+Mostly target a coldkey; should be performed on a secure CK workstation, NOT a mining workstation or any other insecure endpoint.

 ### `btcli stake add`
 ### `btcli stake remove`